jbonofre/karaf5/doc/docs/04-services.md

 }
 ```

-K5 Service Registry is itself a K5 service.
+Minho Service Registry is itself a Minho service.

 ## Core services

-Any K5 runtime includes karaf-boot module (runtime core).
-Karaf Boot provides the core services, provided out of the box for you, available in the service registry.
+Any Minho runtime includes minho-boot module (runtime core).
+Minho Boot provides the core services, provided out of the box for you, available in the service registry.

 ### Configuration service

 The configuration service is the main configuration store for the runtime itself, but can also be used by the modules to store their own configurations.

-`KarafConfigService` provides access to the `KarafConfig` resources:
+`ConfigService` provides access to the `Config` resources:

 * _Properties_ is key/value pair where you can store anything.
 These properties can be populated by system properties or environment variables.
 * _Profiles_ store libaries that you want to share accross several modules in the runtime.
 * _Applications_ define the properties of your applications modules.

-You can interact with the K5 configuration service programmatically, but you can also populate the configuration via other K5 services, like K5 JSON Configuration or K5 Properties Configuration services.
-You can also create your own service to populate and interact with the core K5 configuration service.
+You can interact with the Minho configuration service programmatically, but you can also populate the configuration via other Minho services, like Minho JSON Configuration or Minho Properties Configuration services.
+You can also create your own service to populate and interact with the core Minho configuration service.

 ### Lifecycle service

-K5 Lifecycle service allows you to "hook" your own services into the runtime lifecycle.
+Minho Lifecycle service allows you to "hook" your own services into the runtime lifecycle.
 It allows to call service method during runtime start and stop.

-The lifecycle service is registered in the K5 service registry, it means that starting the service registry is actually starting the lifecycle service.
+The lifecycle service is registered in the Minho service registry, it means that starting the service registry is actually starting the lifecycle service.

 You basically have two callback hooks you can create in your service: